Demonstration Project - Local Government Road Safety Management System

 Emphasising Local Governments' Strategic Role in Road Safety

 This project has strategic importance for the field of road safety and for the Local Government sector.
 There is growing recognition, at both national and state levels, that involving Local Governments in the implementation of the Safe System Approach (considered best practice) will be critical to achieving significant road safety gains for communities.

-Representing a new direction for WALGA’s RoadWise, the project will place a strategic emphasis on Local Governments’ role as road managers planning authorities and fleet managers, in addition to their community development and leadership roles.
-It will be complemented by existing partnerships between RoadWise Road Safety Advisors and the RoadWise or road safety committees that will remain in place.
+Representing a new direction for WALGA’s RoadWise, the project places a strategic emphasis on Local Governments’ role as road managers planning authorities and fleet managers, in addition to their community development and leadership roles.
+It is complemented by existing partnerships between RoadWise Road Safety Advisors and the RoadWise or road safety committees that will remain in place.

 Congratulations to the three Local Governments taking part in this project – the outcomes of which will have the potential to be applied across diverse range of Local Governments, with positive implications for the sector in the future.

 - Local Governments manage 87% of the road network

 - Just under 60% of all deaths and serious injuries occur on the local road network.